|

 I was interested in “world music” as a pre-teen and developed a taste for ethnic folk music, so I was familiar with the instrument the slain folk singer played.
 His name was Fawad Andrabi, and he took his name from the land he loved.
 He played the Ghaychak, the traditional and ancient bowed lute common to Afghanistan, but with origins in ancient Persia.

-Fawad would spread out a blanket in a beautiful gorge to entertain friends and strangers with his renditions of traditional songs.
+Fawad would spread out a blanket in a beautiful gorge, sit down, and entertain friends and strangers with his renditions of traditional songs.
 On Aug.
 28, 2021 the Taliban visited Fawad at his home, his son said they drank tea with him.
 Afterwards they dragged him from his house and shot him in the head because the Taliban believe music is sinful and un-Islamic.
 It goes without saying that the killing of the gentle folk singer is the fate of art and culture under the medievalist Taliban.
 Fawad’s story was not news in America, I mention it here, both to honor his spirit, and curse the devils who took his life.

 Tweet.
 Nov.
 24, 2020.